 Encourage ESG engagement to ensure program alignment

 As the connection between investing and value creation becomes more accepted, efforts by the private equity industry to integrate ESG into core business activities at both firms and their portfolio companies will continue to increase.
-While the commitment needs to be from the top down, the effort should be inclusive and collaborative.

 “We’ve heard from private equity clients that the internal push to establish ESG programs has been in part grassroots driven by millennial staff members because of their generational mindset geared toward social and environmental consciousness,” Salpeter says.